JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 ### Specifics ###
 My current favorite is the Cort G100 series (especially the ones with OP in the title).
 The OP models have Open Pores which is a really beautiful stained finish.
 They have single coils or humbuckers, are hardtails and are super cheap (often $125-150 shipped on reverb).
 They are made of Paulownia and probably as a result they are incredibly lightweight.

+ESP Edwards guitars can be found for 5-600 used and are mij and amazing